baptisteruiz/SPARTA/README.md

 - `esmecata_results`: If a run of EsMeCaTa on the dataset has already been performed, it is possible to give the `annotation_reference` with this option to avoid launching EsMeCaTa and directly compute the functional profile.

+- `precomputed`: Path to the precomputed database of EsMeCaTa.
+To avoid the long time required by EsMeCaTa process, it is possible to use a precomputed database to get functional predictions.
+The precomputed database can be found in this [Zenodo archive](https://zenodo.org/records/13354073) (file `esmecata_database.zip`).

 ### `sparta pipeline`

 Use [esmecata](https://github.com/AuReMe/esmecata/tree/main) to predict functions from taxonomic affiliations.
 Then use `sparta classification` for the classification part.

 ## OUTPUTS DESCRIPTION: